Brand vs Marketing: Is One More Important?

 Put simply, marketing is the action of promoting and selling products or services.
 It’s the strategies and tactics you use to reach customers and convince them to do business with you.
 To name just a few examples, this can include anything from paid advertising and public relations, to social media and content marketing, to referral programs and conferences.
 There is a vast world of possibility when it comes to marketing strategy.

 No matter what strategies and tactics you use, brand is an essential part of it.
-Any paid advertising worth its salt involves a logo, a value proposition, and some sort of image or graphic.
+Any effective paid advertising includes a logo, a value proposition, and some sort of image or graphic.
 Social media reflects key messaging at its most basic and personality at its best.
 Even choosing which conferences to take part in says something about your position in the market.

 All of those elements come from your brand.
 Can you engage in marketing tactics without defining your brand first?
 Sure.
-But that leaves your business’s identity in the hands of whomever is designing your marketing deliverables at any given moment, which inevitably leads to a fractured brand and confused customers.
-I believe that brand is too important to leave up to chance, so we always start with a client's brand first—even if we are only doing a light refresh.
+But that leaves your business’s identity in the hands of whoever is designing your marketing deliverables at any given moment, which inevitably leads to a fractured brand and confused customers.
+We believe that brand is too important to leave up to chance, so we always start with a client's brand first—even if we are only doing a light refresh.